Who are Baby Boomers?

 Overall, Baby Boomers who eat well, exercise and take care of themselves can expect to be healthier than previous generations.

-Another downside, Baby Boomers, on the whole, do not have enough money saved to cover the costs of retirement for a longer life expectancy.
+Another downside and reason that Baby Boomers need to focus on self-care is that on the whole, they have saved enough to cover the costs of a longer life expectancy.

 Goal-Oriented: With increased educational and financial opportunities, Baby Boomers are achievement-oriented, dedicated and career-focused.
 They welcome exciting, challenging projects and strive to make a difference.